 The straight and angled connector plates allow for a wide variety of configurations, from straight to angled walls, small to large rooms, and irregular shapes that can be made to conform around existing obstructions on your production or testing floor.
 The following are just a few of the possible configurations:

 Many of our customers have dynamic manufacturing, assembly, and testing stations that demand a protective ballistic shield that can be moved and configured easily.
-Customers such as SpaceX and Blue Origin are constantly optimizing and reconfiguring their facilities, and they rely on our connectable mobile barriers to give them the flexibility they need with uncompromising safety.
+Customers such as Lockheed Martin and Blue Origin are constantly optimizing and reconfiguring their facilities, and they rely on our connectable mobile barriers to give them the flexibility they need with uncompromising safety.

 Contact us to discuss if our connectable mobile barrier might be suitable for your organization.